openimsdk/open-im-server/CONTRIBUTING.md

 #### Code and doc contribution

-Every action to make project Open-IM-Server better is encouraged.
-On GitHub, every improvement for Open-IM-Server could be via a [PR](https://github.com/Open-IM-Server/pulls) (short for pull request).
+Every action to make project OpenIM better is encouraged.
+On GitHub, every improvement for OpenIM could be via a [PR](https://github.com/OpenIM/pulls) (short for pull request).

 + If you find a typo, try to fix it!
 + If you find a bug, try to fix it!